mjclemente/mjclemente.github.io/_posts/2017-07-25-getting-started-with-docker.markdown

 $HOME/Library/Containers/com.docker.docker/Data/com.docker.driver.amd64-linux/Docker.qcow2
 ```

 Admittedly, there's nothing particularly insightful or complicated here.
 However, sometimes the hardest part of learning/using a new technology is overcoming inertia and just getting started.
-Next, I'll be diving into getting the Lucee CFML engine up and running on my Docker setup.
+Next, I dive into [getting the Lucee CFML engine up and running on my Docker setup](/2017/07/26/getting-started-with-coldfusion-for-docker.html).